-If you fail History at the first examination sitting in April/May, you will have another opportunity in August to sit the exams and/or submit work for the tutorial module.
+If you fail History at the first examination sitting, you will have another opportunity in August to sit the exams and/or submit work for the tutorial module.
 The dates of the exam and the deadline for written work will be set nearer to the time.
 Even if you fail History, you may not need to repeat all modules.
-Check Canvas for details, once the results are issued.
-Do not expect to be contacted personally and told what you need to do the repeat.
-However, if you need clarification on any aspect of the repeat process, contact the Head of First Year, without delay.